top of page

 NASCAR Legends at the Rolex 24 at Daytona: Iconic Stock Car Drivers I’ve Photographed Competing in Sports Cars

-I've always been impressed by race car drivers who were able to race and win in a variety of racing equipment.
+I've always been impressed by race car drivers who can race and win in various types of racing equipment.
 Drivers like A.J.
-Foyt, Mario Andretti and Tony Stewart who were able to win in stock cars, sports cars and Indy cars have always been favorite of mine.
+Foyt, Mario Andretti, and Tony Stewart have always been favorites of mine.
+They’ve shown their skills in stock cars, sports cars, and Indy cars.

 Ross Chastain, left, and Conor Zilisch talk things over in the pits before the 2026 Rolex 24 at Daytona (Photo by Brian Cleary/bcpix.com)